LegendLeoChen/yolov8-bird/docs/en/usage/simple-utilities.md

 ### Auto Labeling / Annotations

-Dataset annotation is a very resource intensive and time-consuming process.
+Dataset annotation is an _extremely_ resource heavy and time consuming process.
 If you have a YOLO object detection model trained on a reasonable amount of data, you can use it and [SAM](../models/sam.md) to auto-annotate additional data (segmentation format).

 ```{ .py .annotate }
 from ultralytics.data.annotator import auto_annotate